SalvatorePreviti/roaring-node/README.md

 ## Supported node versions

-Node 16.20+, 18+, 20+, 21 are currently supported.
+Node 18.16+, 20+, 21 are currently supported.

+Node 16 support was dropped in release 2.4

+Node 12 and 14 support was dropped in release 2.3

 Node 8 and 10 support was dropped in release 2.0

-Node 12 and 14 support was dropped in release 2.3

 ## Worker thread support